icd-tohoku/BirdViewAR_chi2023/MainDrone_windows/README.md

 ### 4. Connect to wifi network

-Connect your PC to the wifi network to which the PC for Follower drone is connected
+Connect your PC to the wifi network to which the PC for Follower drone is connected.

 ### 5. Connect to controller

-Connect your PC to the DJI remote controller
+Connect your PC to the DJI remote controller via Micro-USB cable.